firstfu/blood_pressure_app/README.md

 - The main page automatically displays recent blood pressure trend charts
 - Different time ranges can be selected (7 days, 2 weeks, 1 month)
 - Click "View Details" to enter the statistics page for more detailed analysis
+- Advanced analysis features are available in the Statistics section

 ### Health Recommendations

 - The main page displays health recommendations based on the user's blood pressure condition
 - Click on recommendation cards to get more related information
+- Risk assessment provides personalized health advice

 ## 🔜 Future Plans